Group Relative Attention Guidance for Image Editing: Introduction

 However, a persistent challenge for these instruction-based models is balancing the trade-off between maintaining fidelity to the source image and responsiveness to the editing instruction.
 As a result, this forces users to rely on external prompt-engineering tools or perform multiple inferences to achieve satisfactory outputs.
 To address this challenge, we conduct an in-depth investigation into the model's internal feature propagation, specifically how textual and visual features are integrated during the editing process.
 Our analysis reveals that in the MM-Attention, the token distributions of the query and key embeddings tend to cluster around a dominant bias vector, as shown in Figure~\ref{fig:intro-1}.
 Based on this finding, we demonstrate that by modulating the deviation of each token from this bias, it is able to achieve continuous control over the editing strength, ultimately producing controllable editing outputs.

-Our investigation begins by analyzing the embedding features within each attention layer~\cite{jin2025massive}.
+Our investigation begins with an analysis of the embedding features in each attention layer~\cite{jin2025massive}.
 We identify a consistent phenomenon: within each layer, feature values concentrate around a shared bias vector.
 Based on the formulation of MM-Attention, this bias phenomenon can be interpreted as an intrinsic inductive pattern introduced by the architecture itself.
 We hypothesize that the variation of individual tokens from this bias encodes crucial contextual understanding~(the theoretical analysis is presented in Section~\ref{sec: rethinking}).

 This insight directly motivates our method, \textbf{Group Relative Attention Guidance (GRAG)}, a guidance mechanism also inspired by the Group Relative Policy Optimization~(GRPO)~\cite{shao2024deepseekmath} strategy.